The surname Mazzola is a common occupational

 Prominent among members of the family was Filippo Mazzola, a famous painter from Parma during the late 15th century.
 His works can be seen in Padua, Parma, Strasburg, Naples, London, Venice

 , and Massachusetts.
 Guido Mazzoni was a famous sculptor from Modena around 1450.
-He is also known as "Il Paganino," and...
-Another 203 words (14 lines of text) are included under the topic Early Mazzola Notables in all our PDF Extended History products and printed products wherever possible.
+He is also known as "Il Paganino," and among his works is a bust of King Ferrante of Naples.
+Giulio Mazzoni was a famous painter and sculptor in Piacenza during the early 16th century, an was a pupil of Vasari.
+Marc'Antonio Mazzone was a Venetian musician who wrote 2 books of madrigals during the 16th century.
+Jacopo di...
+Another 153 words (11 lines of text) are included under the topic Early Mazzola Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mazzola family to the New World and Oceana